Headaches: Hunting down the cause of your pain

 Migraine or vascular headaches affect approximately 28 million people and four times more women than men.
 Migraines can begin suddenly or present with warning signs, such as aura.
 They are characterized with one-sided sharp throbbing pain that may induce vomiting, dizziness and hypersensitivity to sounds and light.

 Cluster headaches, which also are vascular, affect approximately 1 million people per year in the United States.
 Cluster headaches usually cause pain on one side of the head, occur in groups or “clusters” and can last for days at a time.

 Anxiety and stress are the most common triggers of headaches.
-Avoiding all controllable situations that commonly cause stress and tension, such as avoiding over-scheduling appointments and dodging upsetting confrontations and situations, may help you avoid some of your headaches.
-To address the stressors in your life that you can’t directly control, there are some steps you can take to help you handle that stress and help you avoid tension headaches.
+Avoiding all controllable situations that commonly cause stress and tension, such as over-scheduling appointments and dodging upsetting confrontations and situations, may help you avoid some of your headaches.
+There are some steps you can take to help you handle the stressors in your life that you can’t directly control and help you avoid tension headaches.
 Stress reduction exercises—such as biofeedback, meditation and yoga—can help you to become a stress survivor.
 Let’s not forget about moving the muscles below your head.
 Exercise is a great stress reducer.

 Dietary allergies play a major role in the onset of headaches.
 Identification of allergens in your diet can result in elimination of that cantankerous throbbing in your head.
 However, in clinical practice, I eliminate specific known headache triggers commonly found in one’s diet prior to receiving the results of allergy testing.
 Let’s explore some the common dietary headache inducers.